aaronjc15128/password_generator/README.md

-# simple_password_generator
+# simple_password_utilities

-A simple Flutter app that generates a strong password based on parameters.
+A simple Flutter app that generates a strong password based on parameters.s